puskarwagle/puskarwagle/README.md

 - 👋 Hi, I’m @puskarwagle
 - 👀 I’m interested in creating web-apps
-- 🌱 I’m currently learning laravel.
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me puskarwagle17@gmail.com/ +977 9864049501